Compare personal loans

 2. It might not be the financial help you need.
 Regularly taking out personal loans to cover personal expenses could be an indicator that you’re stuck in a debt cycle.
 In this situation, you might benefit from other financial services like debt relief.
 There’s a chance that taking out another personal loan might only dig you deeper into debt.

 3. How much you owe each month will increase.
 Multiple loans means multiple monthly repayments.
-While lenders generally won’t approve you for a loan that you can’t afford, if your financial situation changes, it could be more difficult to make these repayments than if you took out a new, larger loan with a longer term.
+While lenders generally won’t approve you for a loan that you can’t afford, if your financial situation changes, it could be more difficult to make all these repayments than if you took out a new, larger loan with a longer term but smaller monthly repayments.

 Frequently asked questions